 We do what we can in this wicked world.
 I had done all I could to be quit of my vow to my mother, whether she liked it or no.

 I was free to do as I chose.
-And I thought I would choose a quiet and private life.
+And I chose a quiet and private life.

 However, he must have returned to Place House in Titchfield, because his memoirs survived along with those of Tricks and Gib.
 Tricks would have turned 15 in 1609, so I hope she was still alive, and impressed by the publication.